MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/imageadextension.md

 ---
-title: ImageAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ImageAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an ad extension that specifies an image with alternative text to include in a text ad.
 ---
-# ImageAdExtension Data Object
+# ImageAdExtension Data Object - Campaign Management
 Defines an ad extension that specifies an image with alternative text to include in a text ad.

 ## Syntax